kentookura/forester.nvim/README.md

 # Features

-This plugin is pre-alpha, expect breaking changes.

 - Tree-sitter syntax highlighting
   Please report any issues with the grammar in the [relevant repository](https://github.com/kentookura/tree-sitter-forester)
 - following links and transclusions with `gf`
 - Searching for trees by title with [telescope](https://github.com/nvim-telescope/telescope.nvim)
-- Creating new trees without leaving your editor
+- Creating new trees via autocompletion menu
 - Displaying tree titles with virtual text
 - Address completion